Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

 - create DB (profile for user)
 - create view for signup
 - when user signup It will create new user automatically from django user and I will use signal to create( new profile)
-- then i will send email to activate .
+- then i will send email to activate(using send_maile function to send email & add configuration in setting file) .
-- after activate i will redirect to login page
+- after activate i will redirect to login page.